royratcliffe/swi-prolog-pack-cover/README.md

 # GitHub action for SWI-Prolog pack installation with test coverage

+This GitHub action is designed for use when developing [SWI Prolog](https://www.swi-prolog.org/) packages on GitHub, especially for packages that incorporate C-based _foreign_ libraries.
+It simultaneously compiles your Prolog pack project for all major platforms: macOS, Ubuntu and Windows; it runs all tests with coverage and optionally updates a Gist for automatic display of coverage shields.

-Why is this GitHub action repository useful?
-You can use it to perform continuous development and integration on GitHub while running tests simultaneously against macOS, Windows and Ubuntu Linux operating systems across the latest stable and development versions of SWI-Prolog.
+Use it to perform continuous development and integration on GitHub while running tests simultaneously against macOS, Windows and Ubuntu Linux operating systems across the latest stable and development versions of SWI-Prolog.
 This may not matter if you run tests locally and target your own particular platform.
-Other pack users may be running on a different operating system however and encounter issues when installing; especially so if your pack incorporates foreign libraries.
+Other pack users may be running on a different operating system however and encounter issues when installing;
+especially so if your pack incorporates C libraries.

 ## Usage